Bring Her Back: Plot

-As Tari grows increasingly hungry and restless, Oliver's condition deteriorates and he consumes inanimate objects and parts of his own body.
-Andy goes to the foster agency and sees a poster for a missing child named Connor Bird; recognizing Connor as "Oliver," he convinces Wendy, their social worker, to investigate.
-Andy leaves Piper a voicemail apologizing for keeping their father's abuse of him a secret and warning her about Laura.
-Laura intercepts the message and cleans the house to deceive Wendy.
-However, during the visit, she breaks down and confesses her plan to resurrect Cathy.
+As the demon grows increasingly hungry and restless, Oliver takes to eating inanimate objects and parts of his own body.
+Andy goes to the foster agency and complains about Laura.
+While there, he sees a poster for a missing child named Connor Bird; recognising Connor as "Oliver", he convinces his social worker Wendy to investigate.
+In Wendy's presence, Andy leaves Piper a voicemail, in which he apologises for keeping their father's abuse of him a secret and warns her about Laura, but Laura intercepts the message and hears Wendy's voice.
+Expecting a visit, she cleans the house to deceive Wendy.
+During the visit, Wendy spots blood on Laura, and when questioned about it, Laura breaks down and desperately begs for Wendy's help, revealing her plan to resurrect Cathy.
 Wendy and Andy discover Connor eating Cathy's corpse in the shed.
-As they attempt to flee, Laura runs them over with her car, killing Wendy and injuring Andy, whom Laura then drowns in a rain puddle.
+They attempt to flee but Laura runs them over with her car, killing Wendy and injuring Andy, whom Laura then drowns in a rain puddle.

 Laura brings Piper home from goalball practice for the ritual.
 Having eaten some of Andy's flesh, Connor speaks with Andy's voice to lure Piper.
-Suspecting something is amiss, Piper locks herself in the bathroom and breaks down upon finding Andy's body.
-Laura drags Piper to the pool and begins drowning her while Connor watches.
-Piper struggles, and Laura tearfully releases her after Piper calls her "mum."
-Piper escapes and is rescued by a passing car on the road.
-Connor, who'd been giving chase, steps past the circle boundary and collapses as Tari leaves his body.
-Police arrive, identify him, and find a guilt-stricken Laura cradling Cathy's corpse in the pool.
+Suspecting something is amiss, Piper locks herself in the bathroom and breaks down upon discovering Andy's body.
+Laura unlocks the door, drags Piper to the pool, and begins drowning her while Connor watches.
+Piper struggles, and Laura tearfully releases her after Piper cries out "Mum!"
+Piper escapes and is followed by Connor, who attacks her.
+Piper escapes to the road, where she is rescued by a passing car.
+Connor, who had been chasing her, steps past the white border and collapses as the demon leaves his body.
+Police arrive, identify Connor, and find Laura cradling Cathy's corpse in the pool.